 Today, we operate;

-Two behavioral health care outpatient treatment locations in the greater St. Louis area
+Three (3) behavioral health care outpatient treatment locations in the greater St. Louis area

-Thirty-eight (39) Telehealth collaborating agency sites throughout the State of Missouri
+Thirty-nine (39) Telehealth collaborating agency sites throughout the State of Missouri

-Eleven (11) transitional living supportive housing facilities throughout the City of St. Louis
+Twelve (12) transitional living supportive housing facilities throughout the City of St. Louis

 We deliver our services through ambulatory care offices, telehealth, and transitional housing programs.
 A variety of treatment venues allows us to provide the entire continuum of care to tailor treatment specifically to an individual’s needs regardless of where they are.
-Our programs and facilities provide a continuum of treatment services including comprehensive assessment, medically assisted treatment (including medical detoxification and stabilization on anti-craving medications), and behavioral health services for people with co-occurring disorders (including but not limited to; anxiety, depressive disorders, sleep disorders, bi-polar and other psychotic disorders, and trauma).
+Our programs and facilities provide a continuum of treatment services including comprehensive assessment, medically assisted treatment (including medical detoxification and stabilization on anti-craving medications), and behavioral health services for people with co-occurring disorders (including but not limited to; anxiety, depressive disorders, sleep disorders, bipolar and other psychotic disorders, and trauma).

 Even before the COVID-19 pandemic, the unmet need for mental health and substance use services in the United States was significant.
 Alarmingly, less than half of adults with mental health conditions received services in 2019, and the percentage was even lower in the Black and Latino communities.
 As for substance use, 90% of people with a substance use disorder did not receive treatment.
 That is why access to care for behavioral health and addiction is necessary.
 Addressing them together through an integrated treatment model is critical for long-term recovery and thriving.

-As COVID-19 again magnified the inequities faced by many of our region’s Black and other historically under-resourced communities, ARCA reimagined service delivery, mobilized its work force, and acquired the necessary resources to meet people where they live, work, play, and worship.
+As COVID-19 again magnified the inequities faced by many of our region’s Black and other historically under-resourced communities, ARCA reimagined service delivery, mobilized its workforce, and acquired the necessary resources to meet people where they live, work, play, and worship.
 The mobile treatment unit supports efforts to combat the region’s mental health and addiction crisis by providing free comprehensive treatment three times a week at locations determined by ARCA’s faith-based community partners.
 The mobile team includes certified peer specialists, therapists, nurses, and prescribing providers, many of whom live in the same communities.
 The mobile treatment unit provides a real-time entry point into addiction treatment services, harm reduction services, such as the opioid overdose reversal agent, naloxone, and other health prevention, education, and navigation services.
 The key to the mobile unit is the provision of entry into health care; ARCA staff and community partners provide navigation for people for continuity of care services at local established health care partner programs.